-Ms. Doucette joined Ogletree Deakins in 2009 and is a shareholder in New Orleans, Louisiana.
-She has over 19 years of experience handling and managing employment litigation with a concentration on complex discrimination, harassment and whistleblower claims for clients in a variety of business sectors including construction, energy, banking and hospitality.
+Monique joined Ogletree Deakins in 2009 and is the office managing shareholder in New Orleans, Louisiana.
+She has over 20 years of experience handling and managing employment litigation with a concentration on complex discrimination, harassment and whistleblower claims for clients in a variety of business sectors including construction, energy, banking, and hospitality.
 She is also a trusted adviser for clients on workplace misconduct and sexual harassment issues, and she provides engaging, customized workplace respect/anti-harassment training for employers.

-Ms. Doucette leads internal investigations of critical, and often sensitive and high profile, issues for Firm clients.
+Monique is the chair of the firm’s Workplace Investigations and Organizational Assessments Practice Group.
+She leads internal investigations of critical, and often sensitive and high profile, issues for firm clients.
 These include investigations of complex matters involving claims of pattern/practice discrimination, systemic inequity in workplace practices, executive misconduct, sexual assault, and unconscious bias.
-Ms. Doucette has assisted clients in various industries with organizational and cultural impact assessments, mitigating brand-altering crisis and developing strategic action plans based on investigative findings.
+Monique has assisted clients in various industries with organizational and cultural impact assessments, mitigating brand-altering crisis, and developing strategic action plans based on investigative findings.
 She also trains HR personnel on best practices for handling investigations.
-Ms. Doucette’s experience includes:
+Monique’s experience includes:

 - Investigating allegations of systemic discrimination and mistreatment of women and people of color, including pay and promotional inequity, at a global information company